Buzzlogix/Buzzlogix-NLP-API-Python-SDK/README.md

 How To Use:
 ===========
-The following shows how to make invoke the ObjectivityController controller.
+The following shows how to make invoke the TwittersentimentController controller.
 It is also shown in [2].

-    1. Create a "ObjectivityControllerTest.py" file in the root directory.
+    1. Create a "TwittersentimentControllerTest.py" file in the root directory.
     2. Add the following import statement
-        'from BuzzlogixTextAnalysisAPILib.Controllers.ObjectivityController import *'
+        'from BuzzlogixTextAnalysisAPILib.Controllers.TwittersentimentController import *'
-    3. Create a new instance using 'controller = ObjectivityController()'
+    3. Create a new instance using 'controller = TwittersentimentController()'
-    4. Invoke an endpoint with the appropriate parameters, for example 'response = controller.create_return_objectivity(<required parameters if any>)'
+    4. Invoke an endpoint with the appropriate parameters, for example 'response = controller.create_return_english_twitter_sentiment(<required parameters if any>)'
-    5. "response" will now be an object of type Void.
+    5. "response" will now be an object of type Dynamic.

 [1] PIP - https://pip.pypa.io

-[2] from BuzzlogixTextAnalysisAPILib.Controllers.ObjectivityController import *
+[2] from BuzzlogixTextAnalysisAPILib.Controllers.TwittersentimentController import *

-	controller = ObjectivityController()
+	controller = TwittersentimentController()
-    response = controller.create_return_objectivity()
+    response = controller.create_return_english_twitter_sentiment()

     print response